programinglive/programinglive.github.io/pages/faq/javascript/index.md

 layout: default
 title: JavaScript
 parent: FAQ
-description: "JavaScript FAQ"
+description: "JavaScript"
 ---

-### JavaScript FAQ Collection
+### JavaScript Content Collection

 This page contains a collection of frequently asked questions (FAQ) about JavaScript.
 It covers a range of topics from basic concepts like data types and the difference between `==` and `===`, to more advanced topics like closures, event